Nasir-6/notes-next-pwa/README.md

 # notes-next-pwa

-This is a basic notes ap utilising serwist for offline pwa capabilities built on service workers.
+This is a basic notes app utilising serwist for offline pwa capabilities built on service workers.